-From spring to late fall, you’ll find scores of Baltimore farmers markets dotted throughout the city selling fresh produce, locally made cheeses, and even some unusual culinary curiosities, as well as flowers, crafts and gifts.
-Take a peek at some of the Baltimore farmers markets favored by locals and visitors alike:
+From spring to late fall, you’ll find scores of Baltimore farmers markets throughout the city selling fresh produce, locally made cheeses and even some unusual culinary curiosities, as well as flowers, crafts and handmade gifts created by members of Baltimore's maker community.

 From the small, locally-owned stands to the large and lively markets with rows of growers and extensive selections, "good eats" are always just around the corner at a Baltimore farmers market.
 When it comes to fresh and locally made and sourced food, a farmers market in Baltimore is the place to go to locate some fabulous food finds for everyone in the family.